 Otago Polytechnic has clinical placements around New Zealand and you may be placed in a clinical facility outside Dunedin.
 Candidate preferences will be taken into account by the Programme Leader.

 This programme includes ten days of theory followed by 120 hours (three weeks) in clinical practice.
 Five weeks is the minimum duration, eight weeks the maximum, for successful completion of the theory and clinical courses.
-The Nursing Council allows one re-enrollment for the clinical course if you are unsuccessful.
+The Nursing Council allows one re-enrolment for the clinical course if you are unsuccessful.
 Candidates will need to anticipate studying in evenings and weekends to be successful in the theoretical component.

 While every effort is made to ensure that this sheet is accurate, Otago Polytechnic reserves the right to amend, alter or withdraw any of the contained information.
 The fees shown in this document are indicative ONLY.
 Both domestic and international fees are subject to change and are dependent on the development and implementation of Government policies.
 Please note that additional fees may from time to time be required for external examination, NZQA fees and/or additional material fees.